rails/rails/guides/source/routing.md

 resources :photos
 ```

-creates seven different routes in your application, all mapping to the +Photos+ controller:
+creates seven different routes in your application, all mapping to the `Photos` controller:

 |_.
 HTTP Verb |_.Path            |_.action |_.used for                                   |
 |GET          |/photos           |index    |display a list of all photos                 |